 Brand Focus: La Locanda dei Girasoli

-This restaurant tried to prove that wrong by having their whole team comprised of people with Down Syndrome, to help them live a life of dignity and to pick up professional skills to prepare them for a better future.
+This restaurant tried to prove that wrong by having their whole team comprised of people with Down Syndrome to help them live a life of dignity and to pick up professional skills to prepare them for a better future.

 25. User experience

-When customers are exploring the products to buy, they want to know that it will be easy to use them.
-And once they have bought, they want to have a good experience of using the products.
+When customers explore the products to buy, they want to know that they will be easy to use.
+Once they have bought, they want to have a good experience using the products.

-Brand Focus: IKEA
+Brand focus: IKEA

-26. Customer Experience
+26. Customer experience

 Brand Focus: Amazon